Rockets and rivalries: The high-stakes competition of the Cold War 'Space Race'

 However, the United States was not far behind.
 They sent Alan Shepard on a suborbital flight on May 5, 1961, and John Glenn became the first American to orbit Earth in 1962.

-In response, in a speech delivered at Rice University in Houston, Texas, on September 12, 1962, President John F. Kennedy issued a challenge to NASA to put a human on the moon within ten years.
+In response, in a speech delivered at Rice University in Houston, Texas, on September 12, 1962, President John F. Kennedy issued a challenge to NASA to put a human on the moon and return him safely to Earth within ten years.

 NASA went to work developing the necessary technology and training astronauts for the historic Apollo Moon landing missions.

-Then, on July 20, 1969, American astronaut Neil Armstrong became the first human to walk on the moon as part of the Apollo 11 program.
+Then, on July 20, 1969, American astronauts Neil Armstrong and Buzz Aldrin, aboard the Apollo 11 Lunar Module, became the first humans to set foot on the moon.

-The Space Race finally came to an end in 1975 when the two superpowers signed the 1972 Anti-Ballistic Missile Treaty, which limited each country's ability to develop anti-satellite weapons and an agreement to cooperate in space exploration.
+For many observers, the Space Race finally came to an end after 1972 when the two superpowers signed the Anti-Ballistic Missile Treaty, which limited each country's ability to develop anti-satellite weapons and was an agreement to cooperate in space exploration.

 While the Space Race may have ended over 40 years ago, its legacy can still be seen today.

-The technologies developed during the Space Race have led to advances in fields such as medicine and telecommunications, and the militarisation of space has resulted in the development of new weapons systems.
+The technologies developed during the Space Race have led to advances in fields such as medicine and telecommunications, and resulted in the development of new weapons systems.

 The Space Race was a defining event of the Cold War, and its effects are still felt today.